mmalecki/resin-curing-chamber/README.md

 around the part, and not in a single place, as in some other projects.

-Additionally, the build volume of my printer is tiny, so I didn't really need the size the other projects were offering.
+Additionally, the build volume of my printer is tiny, so I didn't really need the size the other projects were offering out of the box.
 Instead, I wanted something I could scale up while keeping the innards intact if I wanted to.